rust-lang/rfcs/text/0000-cargo-embed-dependency-versions.md

 # Prior art
 [prior-art]: #prior-art

-`rustc` already embeds compiler and LLVM version in the executables built with it.
+The Rust compiler already embeds compiler and LLVM version in the executables built with it.
 You can see it by running `strings your_executable | grep 'rustc version'`.

 The author is not aware of direct prior art in other languages.
 Since build system and package management system are usually decoupled, most languages did not have the opportunity to implement anything like this.